 The law doesn't require you to bring an employment lawyer to an HT meeting.
 This means that while an employer can decide to allow you to bring an employment lawyer to a meeting; you will generally have no right to bring one.

 Can I sue my employer in California without a lawyer?

 Yes, it is possible to file a lawsuit without an employment lawyer.
 Once you have figured out what kind of case you can file against your employer, you will need to prepare your legal documents and file your lawsuit.
-Many times you can obtain all the forms you need for your lawsuit from either the clerk of court or local law libraries.
+You can often obtain all the forms you need for your lawsuit from either the clerk of court or local law libraries.

 What kind of attorney handles wrongful termination in California?

-Wrongful termination usually involves a breach of federal, state, or local employment laws, so it's best to work with an employment attorney who specializes in California labor law.
-Most cases of wrongful termination are settled outside of court, but large cases with significant damages can go to trial.
+Wrongful termination usually involves a breach of federal, state, or local employment laws, so it's best to work with an employment attorney specializing in California labor law.
+Most wrongful termination cases are settled outside of court, but large cases with significant damages can go to trial.